itu-devops/lecture_notes/sessions/session_10/Slides.md

 See: [documentation](https://docs.digitalocean.com/reference/api/api-reference/#operation/droplets_destroy_byTag)  for the delete API endpoint

-???
+Note:

-The guide is based on the [tutorial at DigitalOcean](https://www.digitalocean.com/community/tutorials/how-to-create-a-cluster-of-docker-containers-with-docker-swarm-and-digitalocean-on-ubuntu-16)
+- The interactive guide is based on the [tutorial at DigitalOcean](https://www.digitalocean.com/community/tutorials/how-to-create-a-cluster-of-docker-containers-with-docker-swarm-and-digitalocean-on-ubuntu-16)

----

 # Stateless vs. Stateful Services

-A service can be of two types
+There are two types of services:

 - **Stateless**
 	- Does not maintain any internal state or data between requests.